axhlzy/Il2CppHookScripts/README.md

 $ npm install il2cpp-hooker -g
 ```

-> The npm package may not be updated in time, so you may consider using `fat -c` to open the project and use the `github action` [Artifacts](https://github.com/axhlzy/Il2CppHookScripts/actions) to replace _Ufunc.js file.
+> The npm package may not be updated in time, so you may consider using `fat -c` to open the project and use the `github action` [Artifacts](https://github.com/axhlzy/Il2CppHookScripts/actions) to replace _Ufunc.js file. :hushed:

-then you can use like this ↓
+then you can use like this :point_down:

 1. frida attch current app
 ```sh